 The higher end cameras are wonderful and powerful and let you do things you just can’t on a phone.
 But the budget option is what gets you a taste of photography, gets you interested in stepping up to some better gear.

-So I figure tripods are similar.
+So it’s the same with tripods.
 If you can afford an excellent one and know you’ll make good use of it, you should definitely do it.
-But if you can’t, don’t stop yourself, try out one of these excellent budget options.
+But if you can’t afford the $300 tripods, try out one of these excellent budget options.

 How Much Should I Spend On My First Tripod?